skienzmatishun/rippreport/content/p/no-radar/index.md

 - wilson
 authors:
 - admin
-alttags: Circular emblem with a red bullseye, question marks, and a pointer.
+alttags: Circular emblem with a radar display with question marks as targets.
 The border text reads CITY OF FAUX HOPE above ALABAMA, with FAUX in red
 related_articles:
 - slug: double-red-flags-faux-hope
   title: DOUBLE RED FLAGS - FAUX HOPE